European Mollusks

 For a successful use of the determination key in this database, it is important, not only for beginners, to familiarize yourself with essential terms and definitions, because even rather basic terms are not always used consistently in the literature.
 In such cases, it was necessary to decide on a meaning/definition for this key, usually the most commonly used one.
 Since it is quite possible that you are used to a different meaning, you should always pay attention to the exact definitions that are stated and illustrated for each question.

 Especially with initial, essential questions, it is important for a successful identification to make a clear decision.
-For shells of marine gastropods, the identification process starts with the shell type, which you can select using this table:
+For shells of marine gastropods, the identification process starts with the shell type, which you can select using this plate:

 ...